MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 3. Go to **Computer Configuration** -> **Administrative Templates** -> **Windows Components** -> **Microsoft Defender Antivirus**

-4. Turn on Experimentation and Configuration Service (ECS) integration for Defender core service -**Not configured or enabled (default)**: the Microsoft Defender core service will use ECS to rapidly deliver critical, org-specific fixes for Microsoft Defender Antivirus and other Defender software.
+4. Turn on Experimentation and Configuration Service (ECS) integration for Defender core service
+   - **Not configured or enabled (default)**: the Microsoft Defender core service will use ECS to rapidly deliver critical, org-specific fixes for Microsoft Defender Antivirus and other Defender software.
    - **Disabled**: the Microsoft Defender core service will stop using ECS to rapidly deliver critical, org-specific fixes for Microsoft Defender Antivirus and other Defender software.
 For false positives, fixes will be delivered via "Security Intelligence updates", and for Platform and/or Engine updates, fixes will be delivered through Microsoft Update, Microsoft Update Catalog or WSUS.

 5. Turn on telemetry for Defender core service